Polyrific-Inc/OpenCatapult/README.md

 # OpenCatapult Digital Developer
 The home of open source Catapult project created by the custom application development experts at [Polyrific](https://polyrific.com).
+Please check the [docs](https://docs.opencatapult.net) for more details.

+If you have any questions or feedback, let's discuss them in our [community forum](https://community.opencatapult.net).

-Build status:
+## Build status

 | Component | Status |
 |-----------|--------|